ArkScript-lang/old-website/tutorials/embedding.md

     */

     /*
-        Both doFile and run invoke the private method safeRun, so if the virtual machine is to crash, it will stop, and display the errors in the shell, with a bit of context */

-    /*
-        To run an Ark function from C++ code and retrieve the result: we will say the code is (let foo (fun (x y) (+ x y 2))) */
+        To run an ArkScript function from C++ code and retrieve the result: we will say the code is (let foo (fun (x y) (+ x y 2))) */
     auto value = vm.call("foo", 5, 6.0);